 Today’s consumption of bags is unsustainable.
 In Sweden the average person uses almost 200 plastic bags per year, and one plastic bag is only used for approximately 30 minutes.
 We want to encourage our customers to buy a more sustainably produced bag and use it several times.

-Since June 1st 2017 we charge customers for bags in our Swedish stores and in the beginning of 2018 the rest of Lindex own stores will join the initiative.
-All surplus from the sales of bags will be donated to causes that drive sustainable development, within environmental or social issues.
+Since June 1st 2017 we charge customers for bags in our Swedish stores and in the beginning of 2018 the rest of Lindex own stores have joined the initiative.
+All surplus from the sales of bags is donated to causes that drive sustainable development, within environmental or social issues.

 What is One Bag Habit?

-One Bag Habit is a joint initiative launched in Sweden by Lindex, KappAhl and H&M with the aim to reduce the consumption of all kind of shopping bags and increase the awareness about bags negative impact on the environment.
-The initiative is a response to the EU-directive about reducing the consumption of plastic bags.
+One Bag Habit is a joint initiative by Lindex, KappAhl and H&M with the aim to reduce the consumption of all kind of shopping bags and increase the awareness about bags negative impact on the environment.
+The initiative is a response to the EU directive about reducing the consumption of plastic bags.
 The One Bag Habit initiative was launched in Sweden June 1st 2017, and in the beginning of 2018 Lindex Norway, Finland, Poland, Czech Republic, Slovakia, the Baltics and UK joined the initiative.

 As a member in One Bag Habit companies commit to:

 - Charge for all shopping bags that are offered to customers, no matter the material or size.

 - Inform customers about shopping bags environmental impact, the advantages with a reduced bag consumption and how customers can contribute to a more sustainable bag consumption.

 - Offer customers shopping bags that is made of more sustainable materials and are recyclable.